U.S. downgrades Mexico air safety rating

 Downgrading Mexico to Category 2 means current U.S. service by Mexican carriers are unaffected, but they cannot launch new flights.
 U.S. airlines will no longer be able to market and sell tickets with their names and designator codes on Mexican-operated flights and the FAA will increase scrutiny of Mexican airline flights to the United States, the agency said.

-Delta Air Lines said on Tuesday an FAA downgrade was not about partner Aeromexico and will have little impact on customers.
+Delta Air Lines said on Tuesday an FAA downgrade was not about (DAL.N) partner Aeromexico (AEROMEX.MX) and will have little impact on customers.

 "This is not about Aeromexico.
 This is about the Mexican version of the FAA not having some of the right protocols in place," Delta president Glen Hauenstein said at a Wolfe Research conference.